WoltLab/docs.woltlab.com/docs/php/database-objects.md

 }
 ```

-When instantiating the collection, `CollectionDatabaseObject` searches by default for a class that matches the class name of the database object and contains the suffix `Collection.`
+When instantiating the collection, `CollectionDatabaseObject` attempts to find a class with the same name but with the added suffix `Collection`.
 However, by overwriting the `getCollectionClassName()` method, you can also use a custom class name.

 ```php